-Yellow discharge from the vagina can be a symptom of:
+Yellow discharge can be caused by:

 1. Trichomoniasis